cpg314/cargo-workspace-unused-pub/README.md

 ## Alternatives

-- https://github.com/est31/warnalyzer, which relied on the removed nightly `save-analysis` feature, and therefore requires an older nightly compiler.
-See https://github.com/est31/warnalyzer/issues/9
+- https://github.com/est31/warnalyzer.
+When `cargo-workspace-unused-pub` was developed, `warnalyzer` relied on the removed nightly `save-analysis` feature, and therefore required an older nightly compiler (see https://github.com/est31/warnalyzer/issues/9).
+This issue is now addressed, and `warnanalyzer` has a SCIP backend.

 ## TODO